-If you find certain foods make your rheumatoid arthritis symptoms worse and others make your symptoms better, it makes sense to make some adjustments in your diet.
-It's best to do that with guidance from your doctor or a nutritionist, to make sure you get all the nutrients you need.
+If you find certain foods make your rheumatoid arthritis symptoms worse and others make your symptoms better, it makes sense to make some changes to your diet.
+It's best to do that with advice from your doctor or a nutritionist, to make sure you get all the nutrients you need.

 Can a Mediterranean Diet Help Rheumatoid Arthritis?